LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Looking at the App Services column, scroll down to the App Groups row

 * Ensure the check box under Capabilities is checked
+* Previous Loop 3 Builders: you should see the word Edit and one
-* Click on the word Configure under the NOTES section
+* Click on the word Configure under the NOTES section (if you see Edit, move on to next Identifier)
     * This opens the App Group Assignment screen
     * Check the box by Loop App Group and then Continue
     * This may open the Modify App Capabilities confirmation screen